RedVoxInc/redvox-python-sdk/docs/python_sdk/data_window/README.md

 end_buffer_td=redvox.common.date_time_utils.timedelta(minutes=2)
 ```

-_gap_time_s_

-`gap_time_s` is a float value representing the minimum number of seconds between data timestamps that indicates a gap in the data.
+_gap_time_s:_ a float value representing the minimum number of seconds between data timestamps that indicates a gap in the data.
 The default is `0.25` seconds.

 _Example:_

 `gap_time_s=0.25`

-_extensions_

-`extensions` is a set of strings representing the file extensions to filter on.
+_extensions:_ a set of strings representing the file extensions to filter on.
 If `None` or not given, will return all files with extensions that match the other filter criteria.
 The default value is `None`.

-_api_versions_
+_Example:_

+`extensions={".rdvxm", ".rdvxz"}`

-`api_versions` is a set of ApiVersion values representing the file types to filter on.
+_api_versions:_ a set of ApiVersion values representing the file types to filter on.
 If `None` or not given, will return all file types that match the other filter criteria.
 The default value is `None`.

+_Example:_

+`api_versions={ApiVersion.API_900, ApiVersion.API_1000}`

 _[Table of Contents](#table-of-contents)_